gertingold/tools4scicomp/manuscript/documenting.rst

 it is pretty clear that the first two lines represent a header title and the last two lines represent a list.
 Due to the simplicity of its markup, Markdown or one of its variants is commonly used in Wikis.
-Both texts written in Markdown or in reStructuredText are frequently used for documentation files in software projects like README.md or README.rst, respectively, which usually specify the purpose of the software and give further useful information.
+Both, texts written in Markdown or in reStructuredText are frequently used for documentation files in software projects like README.md or README.rst, respectively, which usually specify the purpose of the software and give further useful information.
 In